 Submissions are reviewed by staff in the Center for Community Engagement & Service and a member of the CBLR review committee within 10 days of submission.
 They will be evaluated based on American University's definition and criteria for Community-Based Learning.
 You will want to be sure to note how your class meets these criteria through your syllabus or other supporting documents.
 Once processed, you will be notified of designation approval or with feedback on the changes necessary to earn the designation.

 Community-based learning (CBL) (also commonly known as "service-learning") at American University is an academic, course-based pedagogy that extends and deepens classroom-based learning through meaningful involvement with a community agency, nonprofit organization, or school.
 Through a planned collaboration between the professor/class and community partners, all stakeholders benefit from the CBL experience, both by meeting course objectives and addressing community-identified goals and needs.

 During the course of the semester, students critically process and reflect on their experiences to heighten their engagement with central academic themes, bridge theory and practice, and contribute to clarification of their own personal values, career goals, and sense of social responsibility.
 Student-produced CBL service, projects, or research contribute positively to the community or organization.

-1. The entire class is involved in community-based learning; it's integral to course learning goals and course content informs and enhances the service-learning that occurs.
+1. The entire class is involved in community-based learning; it is integral to course learning goals as indicated on the syllabus and course content informs and enhances the service-learning that occurs.

 2. Reciprocity is a key characteristic of the service-learning partnership.
 The community partnership/s meets community or organizational needs and the learning needs of students.